Minnesota Probate | Inheritance Advances in Minnesota

 If your loved one put their assets into a revocable living trust or listed beneficiaries for certain accounts in their will, you may be able to avoid probate.
 However, certain types of property will always require probate.
 To ensure you get your rightful inheritance in a timely fashion, IFC offers probate advances.

 With a Minnesota inheritance advance from IFC, you can access the money your loved one meant for you to have right away.
 The process is fast and easy and you decide how much of your inheritance you’d like to receive immediately.
 Whether you have bills to pay, car payments to make, home improvements, vacation plans, etc. — the money is yours to use however you’d like.
+And unlike for a loan, you aren’t responsible for repayment.

 Access Your Minnesota Inheritance Immediately